jamesangie/Tower-Defense-game/README.md

 # Tower-Defense-game
 A tower defense game using pygame.
-Basically I am learning how to use pygame.
+I am learning how to use pygame.